-• The rule: "Use the data once and then discard it" makes sense when the analysis/forecasts are the most likely given all the past data, not when we start from scratch.
-Hence we propose "Running in place" until we extract the maximum information form the observations.
+- The rule: "Use the data once and then discard it" (Ide et al., 1997) makes sense when the analysis/forecasts are the most likely given all the past data, not when we start from scratch. - We propose "Running in place" until we extract the maximum information form the observations. - We need - 4D-LETKF (Hunt et al, 2004) to use all the observations within an assimilation window at their right time - A No-Cost Smoother (Kalnay et al., 2007b) - An appropriate iterative scheme

-We need

-- 4D-LETKF (Hunt et al, 2004) to use all the observations within an assimilation window at their right time

-- A No-Cost Smoother (Kalnay et al., 2007b)

-- An appropriate iterative scheme